 Currently, our largest revenue stream comes by way of brand sponsorships and includes multi-year strategic partnerships with several companies, including Logitech and Nickelodeon.
+Additionally, in February 2019, we entered into a partnership with Topgolf to bring amateur competitive video gaming events to Topgolf locations throughout the United States.
 Over time, we expect to extract additional revenue through the monetization of our large volume of distributed content through advertising income.
 Our brand sponsorship opportunities include: